bio-tools/biotoolsDocs/user_guide.rst

    :height: 30px

 .. warning::
-    Removing an entry is definitive
+    Removing an entry is definitive.

 Search for a tool
 -----------------